 Cotton

 Cotton is affordable, soft, breathable and easy to care for.
 But it lacks the natural durability and structure of fibers like wool or cashmere.
 Pilling is common with cotton sweaters after continuous wear and washing.
 Cotton is best blended with other fibers like polyester to improve its durability.
+Choosing a sweater knit with two-ply or long staple cotton yarn also makes a difference.
+Well-made 100% cotton sweaters that are gently laundered can still deliver years of wear.
+But cotton is prone to stretching out faster than cashmere or wool.

 Synthetic Blends